 CASE STUDY - How does lean contribute to making Melbourne one of the world’s most liveable cities year after year?
+Denise Bennett explains the approach followed.

 Words: Denise Bennett, Lean Program Manager, City of Melbourne